 Best meal plan services are starting to feel the pressure of competition though, and not just from other services in the same industry.
-Anxious to hold on to their current business clientele, restaurants, grocery stores, and even personal chefs are starting to up their game in an attempt to combat the declining sales that have occurred since successful meal delivery services like HelloFresh and Blue Apron have entered the scene.
+Anxious to hold on to their current business clientele, restaurants, grocery stores, and even personal chefs are starting to up their game in an attempt to combat the declining sales that have occurred since successful meal delivery services like Blue Apron have entered the scene.

 After all, the food industry is an $800 billion market, and meal kit deliveries only account for a small fraction of that.
 But the grocery chains are certainly starting to feel the threat, as is apparent by the fact that so many have begun buying up these small but nagging threats to their profit margin.
 Albertsons Cos. acquired Plated, Kroger Co bought out Home Chef, and that’s just the beginning.